Cadillac Eldorado: Trim options

 From 1982 through 1985, Cadillac offered the Eldorado Touring Coupe, with heavier duty "touring" suspension, close-ratio steering, aluminum alloy wheels, larger blackwall white-letter tires, cloisonné hood ornament, body-colored headlamp and taillamp bezels, wide-ribbed rocker moldings and available in limited color options.

 These Eldorados were marketed as "drivers' cars" and included reclining front bucket seats with lumbar support, leather-wrapped steering wheel and a center console.
 The diesel engine was not available with this package.

 Late in the 1985 model year, an optional "Commemorative Edition" package was announced, in honor of the last year of production for this version of the Eldorado.
 Exclusive features included gold-tone script and tail-lamp emblems, specific sail panel badges, gold-background wheel center caps, and a Commemorative Edition badge on the steering wheel horn pad.
 Leather upholstery (available in dark blue or white, or a two-tone with dark blue and white) was included in the offering, along with a dark blue dashboard and carpeting.
 Exterior colors were cotillion white or commodore blue.

 Return of the Eldorado Convertible

 In 1984, eight years after Cadillac built its last convertible, the division temporarily resumed production of a convertible version of the Eldorado Biarritz.
-This car was an official Cadillac production option convertible converted by American Sunroof Corporation (ASC, Inc.) offered only for the 1984–85 model years coded by vehicle VIN.
+This car was an official Cadillac production option convertible converted by American Sunroof Corporation (ASC), and was offered only for the 1984–85 model years, coded by vehicle VIN.
 The car was 200 pounds (91 kg) heavier, featuring the same interior as the Eldorado Biarritz coupe.
-The 1985 model year was also the last for the aftermarket non-factory option conversions by ASC, Inc.
+The 1985 model year was also the last for the aftermarket non-factory option conversions by ASC.

-Prior to the official 1984 and 1985 Eldorado convertibles marketed by Cadillac, some 1979–1983 Eldorados were made into coach convertibles by independent coachbuilders e.g. ASC inc., Custom Coach (Lima, Ohio—this coachbuilder turned a few 1977 and 1978 Eldorados into convertibles) and Hess & Eisenhardt.
-The same coach-builders also offered Buick Riviera and Oldsmobile Toronado convertibles.
+Prior to the official 1984 and 1985 Eldorado convertibles marketed by Cadillac, some 1979–1983 Eldorados were made into coach convertibles by independent coachbuilders such as ASC, Custom Coach (who had turned a few 1977 and 1978 Eldorados into convertibles), and Hess & Eisenhardt.
+The same coachbuilders also offered Buick Riviera and Oldsmobile Toronado convertibles.